Skyview High School (Vancouver, Washington): Tennis

 Skyview's girls tennis team won the 2013 4A state championship.
 Skyview's no-cut policy for the tennis team was recognized by the United States Tennis Association.

 Basketball

 The girls varsity basketball team won the 4A state championship in 2012.

+In 2024 the boys basketball varsity team got 6th in state.

 Baseball

 Skyview's baseball team won the 2013 4A state championship.
 They made 3 consecutive state final four appearances from 2017-2019 and had a 17-0 record in the 2021 season.

 Boys Soccer

 Skyview's boys soccer team won the 2012 4A state championship.

 Arts

 Marching Band

-Skyview's Marching Band competes in the Northwest Association of Performing Arts.
-The band has competed in the open class since 2000.
+The Skyview Marching Band competes in the Northwest Association for Performing Arts (NWAPA).
+The band competed in Open Class from 2000-2015.
 The band was selected to perform at the 2008 Summer Olympics opening ceremony, hosted in China.

+Winter Percussion

+Skyview Percussion competes in the Northwest Association for Performing Arts (NWAPA), and Winter Guard International (WGI).

 Dance Team

-The Reign dance team were state champs in 2005, 2009 and 2011.
+The Reign dance team were state champs in 2005, 2009, and 2011.

 Student activities

 Robotics

-Skyview High School is home to the FIRST Robotics Competition team 2811, The Stormbots.
-They have been competing since 2008.
+Skyview High School is home to two FIRST Robotics Competition teams: the 2811 StormBots, established in 2009, and the 9567 StormBreakers, established in 2024.